nasa/Common-Metadata-Repository/cmr-exchange/service-bridge/resources/docs/rest-api/index.md

 ## Tag Associations

-Currenly, OUS depends upon CMR tag associations in order to map from a source file (e.g., an HDF granule file) to a URL that represents an OPeNDAP service which supports subsetting on that file.
+Currently, OUS depends upon CMR tag associations in order to map from a source file (e.g., an HDF granule file) to a URL that represents an OPeNDAP service which supports subsetting on that file.
 In other words, this allows OUS to convert a granule's archive location to an OPeNDAP location.